 Alan Newell has more than 40 years of management experience historical consulting, site interpretation and project planning.
 In 1974, Mr. Newell founded Historical Research Associates, Inc. one of the nation’s premier private consulting firms focusing on history and archeology.
 Seeking to apply historical skills and analysis to a broad segment of the public, HRA has been a leader in developing new interpretive platforms and approaches to disseminating history.

 Ashley is Texas born and raised on the ways of the Bayou.
-She earned her BS in Recreation, Tourism and Event Planning and her MBA with a emphasis on Marketing Research from the University of West Florida.
+She earned her BS in Recreation, Resort and Tourism Management and her MBA with a emphasis on Marketing Research from the University of West Florida.
 She has spent time working as an Event Planner and Recreation Director for ResortQuest, a Wyndham affiliate as well as managing her own event logistics business.